vkrenz/OOP-Workshops/WS03/readme.md

 # Workshop #3: Member Functions and Privacy
-* Version 0.1 Submission is not open yet

 In this workshop, you will use member functions and privacy to complete your work.